 The Guide also covers many walks in the extensive Yarra River Parklands to the north east of Melbourne, and hikes in reserves and parklands in the outer east of Melbourne, including the large Dandenong Valley Parklands.

 Destinations.
-Some of the hikes are to places which are not often visited, which have been discovered from careful research of Melway's and other maps, personal observation, perusal of the comprehensive Park and Track Notes issued by Parks Vic and DSE, examination of hard-to-get publications, and contacts with Shire Councils, Bushwalking Clubs and activity-based organizations.
+Some of the hikes are to places which are not often visited, which have been discovered from careful research of Melway's and other maps, personal observation, perusal of the comprehensive Park and Track Notes issued by Parks Vic and DSE, examination of hard-to-get publications, and contacts with Shire Councils, Bushwalking Clubs, activity-based organizations. and social media

 Site Navigation.
 Clicking on the desired link on the Navigation Bar at the top of this Front Page will take you to the selected Regional page, where you will find a listing of the walks in that Region.
 The Navigation Bar appears on each page, and the headings there are Rollover Links.
 Throughout the Guide, except the Navigation Bar, text which is underlined is a clickable link to a URL, either internal or external.

-Each walk shows distance from Melbourne, length, duration, features, date completed, general notes, a link to Track Notes (or Map) issued by Parks Victoria or other agencies, and a link to the Photo Album for that walk.
+Each walk shows distance from Melbourne, length, duration, features, date completed, general notes.
+Some have links to Track Notes (or Maps) issued by Parks Victoria or other agencies, and links to the relevant Photo Album for that walk.

 The Photo Albums have detailed information about the Walks to which they refer, and the images may be viewed there as Slide Shows or individually.